LifeAutomata/automata-core/README.md

 ## Events

 Events are the core concept of Life Automata.
-There are ten built-in events:
+There are a handfull of built-in events:

 - `plugins-loaded`
 - `paused`